ksvan/node-red-contrib-verisure/README.md

 ### Verisure Sensor Node

 This node connects to the first verisure site returned with your username and password.
 It can then be used to fetch values from named sensor in the site.
 The node accepts input in json format.
+Only one identificator needs to be given/will be used. index, area or label, will be tried in that order.

 	{'type': "climate", 'label': "2RTL M7"} // returns sensor data from this device {'type': "climate", 'index': 4} // returns sensor data from this device, number 4 in array list